 Not practicing mock interviews early enough can make answers sound awkward and reduce confidence.

-Prioritize sections that can boost your score.
+Prioritize sections that could boost my score.

 Make a strong first impression with a well-prepared introduction during interviews.